henricj/dunelegacy/README.md

 to resolve their dependencies from those packages managers instead of vcpkg.
 Some enhancements to the CMake files will be needed to support this.

+### Developer Help / Cheat Codes

+While developing, it can be helpful to use the following cheat codes to advance in the game.
+The cheats are available in singleplayer modes by typing the following text in chat (case sensitive!):

+- "Let me cheat": Enables cheat mode, type this first to activate other cheats
+- "Let me win": Wins the current mission,
+- "Start debugging": Enables developer mode,
+- "Stop debugging": Disables developer mode,
+- "Give me some credits": Accumulates 10000 spice to the current player

 ---

 ## Original README